 Alumni

-Tolulope Sanni recieved her Ph.D. in Civil Engineering from the University of Alabama.
-Tolu has a Bachelor’s degree in Quantity Surveying from the University of Lagos, Nigeria, and Master’s degree in Construction Project Management from Robert Gordon University, Aberdeen, UK.
+Tolulope Sanni received her Ph.D. in Civil Engineering from the University of Alabama.
+Tolu has a Bachelor’s degree in Quantity Surveying from the University of Lagos, Nigeria, and a Master’s degree in Construction Project Management from Robert Gordon University, Aberdeen, UK.
 Her primary areas of research focus on investigating immersive disaster risk communication methods.
 In her free time, she enjoys listening to music, meeting new people, and going on adventures.
 She is currently a Tenure-track Assistant Professor at California State University, Fresno.

-Babatunde Owolabi was an master student in Civil Engineering at the University of Alabama.
+Babatunde Owolabi was a master’s student in Civil Engineering at the University of Alabama.
 He has a Bachelor’s degree in Civil Engineering from The Polytechnic Ibadan, Nigeria.
 His research interest focuses on the development of VR/AR and visual data analysis.
-In his free time, TUNDE enjoys listening to music and traveling.
-He is currently a graduate student at the University of Alabama.
+In his free time, Tunde enjoys listening to music and traveling.
+He is currently a project scheduler at McFarland Construction.

 2024